 Stovetop Cooking: Always preheat your pan with fat or oil in it.
 Non stick cookware is not ideal for dry frying.
 Do not use cooking sprays, which cause harmful buildup that can damage the coating over time.

-Utensils: Do not use metal utensils or knives, as they may scratch the surface and compromise both the non stick capabilities and the safety of your pan.
+Utensils: Do not use metal utensils or knives, as they may scratch the surface and compromise both the non stick capabilities of your pan.

 Hand Washing: Allow your pan to cool completely before hand washing with warm soapy water and a soft sponge.
 Dry immediately, and never put your non stick pan in the dishwasher.